 Heritage’s Annual Congregational Meeting is typically held in May.
 The agenda includes approving the budget for the coming year (our fiscal year runs from July 1 to June 30), discussing and voting on changes to the church Constitution, and electing members of the Board of Trustees.

-Heritage has a nine member Board of Trustees with staggered three-year terms.
+Heritage has an eight-member Board of Trustees with staggered three-year terms.
 The new board members begin their terms on July 1.
 The Board has general charge of the administration of the church, responsibility for its property, and the hiring of non-ordained staff, within the constraints of the budget.
 The policies and activities of all committees, teams, and ad hoc groups are subject to the oversight of the Board.

 The Minister is the head of staff with responsibility for the daily operation of the church.
 He/she is called by the Congregation, not assigned to the church or hired by the Board.
 He/she is an ex officio member of all committees.